startae/hagrid/README.md

  - IE **10+**
  - Opera **12+**

+Older browsers can be supplied with a flexbox polyfill to make this grid work.
+See [110up/flexibility](https://github.com/10up/flexibility)

 ## Prefixes:

 Hagrid does not generate prefixes (`-webkit-`,`-ms-`) as it is designed to be integrated with common SASS workflows in mind (Gulp / Grunt with [Autoprefixer](https://github.com/postcss/autoprefixer)).
-A sample configuration for Autoprefixer is available in the [test build-file](https://github.com/felics/hagrid/blob/master/gulpfile.js#L22-L23).
+A sample configuration for Autoprefixer is available in the [test build-file](https://github.com/felics/hagrid/blob/master/gulpfile.js#L24).
 Be careful not to set browsers in a way that generates legacy flexbox syntax!

 ## Credit: